Five Rivers Bee Club Monthly Meeting

 “The mission of Five Rivers Bee Club is to provide our membership and local community with a forum for sharing knowledge and mutual interests in beekeeping, to educate and promote the benefits of beekeeping to the public.” ?
 Five Rivers Bee Club By-Laws

-Meeting commenced at 6:30 PM CST at the A.L.
-Hudson Memorial Center (Hospitality Room) in Highland, Arkansas by Vernon Lamb.
+Meeting commenced at 6:30 PM CST at Pizza Hut in Ash Flat, Arkansas by Vernon Lamb.

-Jacque English gave treasurer report: $510.21 in FNBC checking.
-(All books are open to any member for review)
+Jacque English gave treasurer report: $520.34 in FNBC checking.

-Vernon motioned to accept minutes of January as read, Rick Derouin seconded.
+Vernon motioned to accept minutes of December as read, Bronna seconded.
 All approved.

 Reminder that Dues are due. $10.00 per person beginning January.
 We accept cash, checks and have Paypal.